Last Updated on June 19, 2021 by Grow with Bovees

 Michigan Peat has been a leading name in the lawn care segment and offers a massive portfolio of both residential and commercial grower products.

-The Garden Magic Compost and manure is yet another hit from the Michigan Peat hangar, and is a great choice for vegetables, nursery planting, and as a top dressing for lawns and planting beds.
+The Garden Magic Compost and manure is yet another hit from the Michigan Peat hangar, and is a great choice for the vegetable garden, nursery planting, and as a top dressing for lawns and planting beds.

 It is an odor-free and all-natural blend of peat, which is made from partially composting plants and mosses in acidic and waterlogged bogs.
 Reed-sedge peat is the classification of peat used in the Michigan Peat compost and arrives in a brown to reddish color.